-Tires used in testing should match the manufacturer’s recommendations found on the vehicle certification plate.
-However, when necessary to meet recommended c. g. height requirements, vehicle tires may be changed to one of the factory-installed optional tire sizes available at the time of vehicle manufacture.
+Tires used in testing should match the manufacturer’s recommendations found on the vehicle certifi - cation plate.
+However, when necessary to meet recommended c. g. height requirements, vehicle tires may be changed to one of the factory-installed optional tire sizes available at the time of vehicle man- ufacture.
 All-season highway tires should be used on test vehicles, not mud or snow tires.
-Vehicles with aftermarket modifications to the vehicle body, suspension, or wheels should be restored to original manufacturer’s specifications prior to testing.
-Factory-installed optional equipment, such as power brakes and steering, anti-lock and anti-skid braking systems, and specialty wheels, are acceptable, provided the vehicle meets the overall guidelines presented below.
+Vehicles with aftermarket modifi cations to the vehicle body, suspension, or wheels should be restored to original manufacturer’s specifi cations prior to testing.
+Factory-installed optional equipment, such as power brakes and steering, anti-lock and anti-skid braking systems, and specialty wheels, are accept- able, provided the vehicle meets the overall guidelines presented below.
 In addition, fuel tanks should be purged and the battery removed to reduce exposure to needless hazards.
-However, with the requirement to have the power on for test vehicles in order to collect Event Data Recorder (EDR) and airbag deployment data, a supplemental battery that is sealed and non-volatile will have to be used.
+However, with the new requirement to have the power on for test vehicles in order to collect Event Data Recorder (EDR) and airbag deployment data, a supplemental battery that is sealed and non-volatile will have to be used.

 All passenger vehicles used in crash testing should be no more than 6 model years old on the day the test is conducted.
 It is recognized that some research projects can experience extensive delays.
-To eliminate the potential for these delays to require replacement of test vehicles purchased in anticipation of testing, it is acceptable to utilize test vehicles that are within 6 model years of the date when the original research project was initiated.
+To eliminate the potential for these delays to require replacement of test vehicles purchased in anticipa- tion of testing, it is acceptable to utilize test vehicles that are within 6 model years of the date when the original research project was initiated.
 Although it is cost-prohibitive to apply the 6-year limit to heavy truck test vehicles, it is desirable to utilize vehicles of recent vintage.
 Heavy truck test vehicles should be representative of widely used designs.

 Test vehicles are specified by basic body style and vehicle mass properties.
 All test vehicles should fall into the recommended ranges on basic vehicle mass properties.
 For the 2270P vehicle, a minimum vehicle c. g. height is also specified.
 Although it is recommended that vehicle c. g. height be measured after test preparation has been completed, measurement of a base vehicle is acceptable, provided the measured height is properly adjusted for mass changes associated with test preparation.
-Vehicle c. g. height should be measured using a suspension method, such as that described in Volume 4 of the 1986 SAE Handbook (133).
-Alternate methods for measuring vehicle c. g. height may be employed, provided the testing agency verifies that the accuracy and precision of the alternate procedure is comparable to the suspension method.
+Vehicle c. g. height should be measured using a suspension method, such as that described in Volume 4 of the 1986 SAE Handbook (123).
+Alternate methods for measuring vehicle c. g. height may be employed, provid- ed the testing agency verifi es that the accuracy and precision of the alternate procedure is comparable to the suspension method.

-In addition to the body style and mass parameters that must be met, ranges for other vehicle properties, such as wheelbase, track width, and overall length, are presented to serve as a guide for test vehicle selection.
+In addition to the body style and mass parameters that must be met, ranges for other vehicle proper- ties, such as wheelbase, track width, and overall length, are presented to serve as a guide for test vehicle selection.
 When practical, test vehicles should be selected to conform to all the parameters shown in Tables 4-1 and 4-2.
-Also, when possible, passenger vehicles used in crash testing should be selected from one of the top three best-selling vehicle models within each test vehicle classification.
-Automobile sales data may be obtained from the Automotive Yearbook (159), published by Wards Reports, Inc., or the Market Data Book (39), published by the Automotive News magazine.
+Also, when possible, passenger vehicles used in crash testing should be selected from one of the top three best-selling vehicle models within each test vehicle classifi ca-